 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- In order to prevent waterborne illnesses, we trained teachers and children on hygiene and sanitation practices, including handwashing with soap.
+- In order to prevent waterborne illnesses, we constructed new water tanks and trained children on sanitation and hygiene practices, including handwashing with soap.

 Education for Better Lives